IBM/watson-assistant-with-search-skill/README.md

 ### Create assistant

 From the main Assistant panel, you will see 2 tab options - `Assistants` and `Skills`.
-An `Assstant` is the container for a set of `Skills`.
+An `Assistant` is the container for a set of `Skills`.

 Go to the Assistant tab and click `Create assistant`.